gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 Released December 25, 2025 by security researcher Joe Desimone.
 Repository: https://github.com/joe-desimone/mongobleed

-The tool includes a Docker Compose configuration for testing against a vulnerable MongoDB instance:
+The tool includes a Docker Compose configuration for testing against a vulnerable MongoDB instance.
 This exploit is responsible for the behavioral signature discussed in this post: thousands of connections per minute with no client metadata.

-**2. Additional PoC Variants**

-Following the initial disclosure, additional proof-of-concept implementations appeared on GitHub and security forums.
-Most follow the same basic pattern but with variations in scanning strategy and output formatting.

-The low barrier to exploitation requiring only Python and network connectivity accelerated widespread scanning activity within hours of the original PoC release.

 ### Detection Tooling